 Summary Resolution.
 During or upon completion of investigation, the Equity Officer will review the investigation which may include meeting with the Investigator(s).
 The investigative report is not provided to the Parties during Summary Resolution, but is provided to the Parties at either the Administrative Resolution or Hearing Panel Resolution.
 Based on that review, the Equity Officer will make a summary determination whether, based on the evidence gathered, there is a sufficient basis to proceed with the Complaint that the Respondent is responsible for violating the University’s Anti-Discrimination Policies.

 If the Equity Officer determines that there is a sufficient basis to proceed with the Complaint, then the Equity Officer will direct the process to continue.
 The Complaint will then be resolved through either Conflict Resolution, Administrative Resolution, or Hearing Panel Resolution.
+There is no right to request reconsideration or appeal the summary determination to continue the process.

-If the Equity Officer determines that there is an insufficient basis to proceed with the Complaint, then the process will end and the Complainant and Respondent will be sent written notification of the determination.
+If the Equity Officer determines that there is an insufficient basis to proceed with the Complaint, then the process will end and the Complainant and Respondent will simultaneously be sent written notification of the determination and advised of their right to request reconsideration.
 The Equity Officer may counsel and suggest monitoring or training opportunities to correct for inappropriate behavior that does not rise to the level of a violation.

-Upon a summary determination ending the process, the University will promptly send written notice of the summary determination and reason(s) therefor simultaneously to the Parties.
-The Parties may appeal a summary determination ending the process in accordance with Section T. If the summary determination ending the process is reversed, the Equity Resolution Appellate Officer will direct the process to continue pursuant to this policy.
+The Parties may request that the Equity Resolution Appellate Officer reconsider summary determination ending the process by filing a written request with the Equity Resolution Appellate Officer within five (5) business days of notice of the summary determination.
+If the Equity Resolution Appellate Officer decides there is a sufficient basis to proceed with the Complaint, the Equity Resolution Appellate Officer will reverse the determination ending the process and direct the process to continue pursuant to this policy.
+The Equity Resolution Appellate Officer will simultaneously send the Parties notice of their decision.
+This decision to continue the process lies in the sole discretion of the Equity Resolution Appellate Officer and such decision is final.
+Further reconsideration of such decision is not permitted.

+If the Equity Resolution Appellate Officer agrees with the summary determination ending the process by the Equity Officer that there is not a sufficient basis to proceed with the Complaint, then the process will end and the Complainant and the Respondent will simultaneously be sent written notification of the decision.
+This decision to end the process lies in the sole discretion of the Equity Resolution Appellate Officer and such decision is final.
+Further reconsideration of such decision is not permitted.